TSVT INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into 2Seventy Bio, Inc. And Encourages Investors To Contact The F...

-NEW YORK, Oct.
-7, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of 2seventy bio, Inc. ("2seventy bio" or "the Company") (NASDAQ: TSVT ).
-Investors who purchased 2seventy bio securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/TSVT .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+09, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of 2seventy bio, Inc. (“2seventy bio” or“the Company”) (NASDAQ: TSVT).
+Investors who purchased 2seventy bio securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/TSVT .

 Investigation Details